Astro-Sean/autophot/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Automated Photometry Of Transients
+Automated Photometry Of Transients Documention
-. class:: center

-(AutoPhoT))
 ====================================

 .. toctree::